pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 ### Returns

+Returns a CountMessagesResult:

+Property Name Type Description
-- channels Type: Map<String, int>.
-Channel names with message count.
+- channels Map<String, int> — Channel names with message count.

 ## History (deprecated)

-Requires Message Persistence enabled.
+Requires Message Persistence enabled for your key in the Admin Portal.

-Fetches historical messages of a channel with paging and order controls.
-Prefer batch history where possible.
+Fetches historical messages of a channel with ordering, paging, and count limits.

-Start/End usage:
+Start & End parameter usage:
 - Only start: messages older than and up to start.
-- Only end: messages at end and newer.
+- Only end: messages matching end and newer.
-- Both: between start and end (end inclusive).
+- Both: messages between start and end (end inclusive).
-- Max 100 per call; paginate for more.
+- Max 100 per call; paginate by adjusting start.

 #### Method(s)

+To run history() use:

 ```
 1pubnub.channel(String).history(